gauravgarre/click-the-color/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

 A tricky Android game where users either select the color of the text or the color the text is referring to.
-Built in Android Studio with Kotlin.
+Built in Android Studio with Kotlin and published on Google Play.

 <!-- GETTING STARTED -->
 ## Getting Started

 You must have an Android device to run the app.
-Simply download the apk from the releases and install.
+Simply search and install the app from the Google Play Store.
+Alternatively, download the latest apk release and install.

 <!-- USAGE EXAMPLES -->